dmonaldo/forth-interpreter/README.md

 - `/` - divide second to last stack num by last stack num on stack

 ### Stack Manipulation
+- `.` - pop from the top of the stack
 - `dup` - duplicate top num on stack, ex: `3 dup` => [3, 3] <- TOP

 ### Definitions